 In 2013, trained Navy dolphins discovered a rare 19th-century Howell torpedo buried off the coast of San Diego.
-The torpedo, serial number 24, is one of only three known to exist today.
+The torpedo, serial number 24, is one of only five known to exist today.
 This online exhibit explores the history and design of Howell torpedoes, the discovery of Howell #24 by Navy dolphins, and the conservation efforts that saved the torpedo after 112 years in salt water.

 Discover how the Navy saves the survivors of a submarine accident in this online version of our permanent exhibit that looks at the history of submarine rescue and escape from 1900 through today.
 Explore the changes to submarine rescue and escape over time and discover why the U.S. Navy strongly prefers rescue over escape as the safest, most reliable method of saving submariners.

 Pioneers come in many forms.
 This online exhibit looks at two types of pioneers that made significant contributions to the Navy’s undersea communities.
 Inventors and innovators were visionaries that imagined and designed new technologies, expanding the Navy’s capabilities.
 Groundbreakers and trailblazers led initiatives, broke barriers, and set records.
 Their achievements inspired many who hoped to follow in their footsteps and paved the way for others to build on their accomplishments.